Your Insanely Actionable and Comprehensive Guide on How to Start a Blog

 The cost of hosting varies greatly, from $3 to as high as $1000 per month.

 When starting, start small.
 Research and compare hosting rates.
-Take advantage of discounts.
+Take advantage of the discounts.

 Note, however, that the cost of the web hosting service is not the only thing you should look at.
 Choose your host with uptime and page load speed in mind.